Banderi/Antimony/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Also be sure to take a look at [STANDARD.md](STANDARD.md) for details on the general coding conventions and guidelines.

 ## Authors